-This and other emergency operations modifications were developed and implemented in early spring 2020 in response to the coronavirus/COVID-19 pandemic, which is ongoing at the time of this writing.
-The pandemic has created a need for social distancing and other precautions to protect against the spread of the disease.
-In compliance with the recommendations of the Center for Disease Control (CDC), "stay-at-home" orders issued by California Governor Newsom, and other guidance from local, state, and federal agencies, HACSB has taken steps to reduce contact between individuals, including reducing the number of employees in our offices through telework and alternative work schedules, expanding remote and virtual service options, and using prescheduled appointments for in-person customer service.
-The need for social distancing and other precautions is anticipated to continue into the summer and potentially through the remainder of 2021.
+This and other emergency operations modifications were developed and implemented in early spring 2020 in response to the coronavirus/COVID-19 pandemic.
+The pandemic created a need for social distancing and other precautions to protect against the spread of the disease.
+In compliance with the recommendations of the Center for Disease Control (CDC), "stay-at-home" orders issued by California Governor Newsom, and other guidance from local, state, and federal agencies, HACSB took steps to reduce contact between individuals, including reducing the number of employees in our offices through telework and alternative work schedules, expanding remote and virtual service options, and using prescheduled appointments for in-person customer service.
 HASCB implemented the following emergency operations changes for this activity:

 - HACSB extended the validity of a family's most recently completed biennial HQS inspection by one year.
 The due date of the family's next biennial HQS inspection was reset to one year from the original due date. - HACSB deferred in-person initial HQS inspections.
 While this modification was in place, HACSB accepted self-certification by the family and property owner/manager that the unit met all HQS requirements in order to allow the family to move in without delay.
 In some circumstances, HACSB required photographs to accompany the self-certification for some HQS components.

 Inspections were resumed effective March 15, 2021, and HACSB will conduct an in-person HQS inspection to confirm that units meets HQS requirements.
 Deferred initial HQS inspections are prioritized for processing.
 In the event that the unit does not pass the in-person HQS inspection, HACSB will follow the same policies and procedures applicable to failed biennial inspections.

+At the time of this writing, emergency operations have ended and have returned to normal operations.
 Emergency operations may be reenacted in the future in response to a resurgence of the current pandemic or another local disaster, emergency, or other crisis situation.